Soccer-Fans brace for politically charged U.S.-Iran match at World Cup | Politics

 Soccer-Fans brace for politically charged U.S.-Iran match at World Cup

-Security teams deployed on Friday when Iran beat Wales to "break up a small number of altercations" between Iranian fans outside the stadium, a Qatari official said, adding the incidents were handled "swiftly" to contain tensions.
-"I will not attend the game on Tuesday since I do not feel safe in Qatar," said Iranian-Canadian Azi, declining to give her last name and who was wearing a T-shirt declaring 'Women, Life, Freedom' - a slogan of the Iran protests.

-Diplomatic foes the United States and Iran face off on the pitch at the World Cup on Tuesday in a match that some Iranians fear may see further run-ins with stadium security or clashes with pro-government fans over raging protests back home.
-The contest between the two nations that severed ties over 40 years ago will be held with increased security to prevent a flare up of tensions over the unrest that has gripped Iran since the death in custody of 22-year-old Mahsa Amini on Sept.
-16.
+Longtime adversaries the United States and Iran face off on the pitch at the World Cup on Tuesday in a match that some Iranians fear may see further run-ins with stadium security or clashes with pro-government fans over raging protests back home.
+The contest between the two nations that severed ties over 40 years ago will be held with increased security to prevent a flare-up of tensions over the unrest that has gripped Iran since the death in custody of 22-year-old Mahsa Amini on Sept.

+Longtime adversaries the United States and Iran face off on the pitch at the World Cup on Tuesday in a match that some Iranians fear may see further run-ins with stadium security or clashes with pro-government fans over raging protests back home.

+U.S.-Iranian tensions have worsened since 2018 when then-President Donald Trump abandoned Tehran's nuclear deal with world powers.
+Efforts to salvage the pact under President Joe Biden's administration have stalled.
+U.S. Secretary of State Antony Blinken, speaking in Romania, played down any link between the match and political tensions and said he hoped the game would "speak for itself", adding that he would be watching and cheering on his country.

-Politics have spilled into the World Cup, the first to be held in a Middle East country.
-Security teams deployed on Friday when Iran beat Wales to "break up a small number of altercations" between Iranian fans outside the stadium, a Qatari official said, adding the incidents were handled "swiftly" to contain tensions.
+Still, politics have spilled into the World Cup, the first to be held in a Middle East country.
+Security teams deployed on Friday, when Iran beat Wales, to "break up a small number of altercations" between Iranian fans outside the stadium, a Qatari official said, adding the incidents were handled "swiftly" to contain tensions.

-"I will not attend the game on Tuesday since I do not feel safe in Qatar," said Iranian-Canadian Azi, declining to give her last name and who was wearing a T-shirt declaring 'Women, Life, Freedom' - a slogan of the Iran protests.
+"I will not attend the game on Tuesday since I do not feel safe in Qatar," said Iranian-Canadian Azi, who declined to give her last name and was wearing a T-shirt declaring "Women, Life, Freedom" - a slogan of the anti-government protests in Iran.
 "Qatar is conducting the same censorship system as what is going on in Iran ...
 Also FIFA is to take the blame," she told Reuters about being stopped by stadium security for her attire.

-IRAN TEAM FACES PRESSURE The Qatar official, when asked about security concerns and complaints over restrictions, said authorities would ensure all matches are "safe and welcoming for all spectators".
+IRAN TEAM FACES PRESSURE The Qatar official, when asked about security concerns and complaints about restrictions, said authorities would ensure all matches are "safe and welcoming for all spectators".

 Items that "could increase tensions and risk the safety of fans" would not be permitted at stadiums, the official said.
 Gulf Arab monarchies, including Qatar, do not tolerate domestic dissent and protests are rare in the region.

 Under pressure to publicly support protesters at home, the Iran team declined to sing the national anthem in their first game against England, which they lost 6-2.
-But they sang the anthem ahead of their second match, a 2-0 win over Wales.
+But they sang it, more or less, ahead of their second match, a 2-0 win over Wales.
 After Friday's victory an Iranian fan in a T-shirt with an image of Supreme Leader Ayatollah Ali Khamenei and Qassem Soleimani - a top Iranian general killed by a U.S. drone strike in 2020 - chanted over fans voicing support for protesters.

 The unrest in Iran poses one of the boldest challenges to the theocracy since the 1979 Islamic Revolution.
-Washington has imposed sanctions on Iranian officials over the deadly crackdown on protests.
-The United States and Iran severed formal relations in 1980 after the Revolution and ties were hostile when their soccer teams clashed in the 1998 World Cup.
-Iran emerged with a 2-1 victory in a game dubbed the "mother of all football matches".
+The United States has imposed sanctions on Iranian officials over the deadly security crackdown on protesters.
+Washington and Tehran severed formal relations in 1980 after the Revolution.
+When their soccer teams clashed in the 1998 World Cup, Iran emerged with a 2-1 victory in a game dubbed the "mother of all football matches".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)